 THE LAST DROP 1969 GLENROTHES SINGLE MALT SCOTCH WHISKY, CASKS 16203 & 16207

-Fifty years on, 1969 is remembered as a year of firsts, of lasts and of seismic change.
-On 20th July 1969, Neil Armstrong took “one small step for man, and one giant leap for mankind”, watched by incredulous audiences around the world.
-Earlier in the year, the beautiful bird Concorde took her maiden flight.
-Pop culture, too, had its share of momentous occasions: the Beatles performed live for what became the last time, on the roof of the Abbey Road Studios, and over half a million people gathered at Woodstock.
+1969 is remembered as a year of firsts, lasts and seismic change.
+Neil Armstrong took “one small step for man, and one giant leap for mankind”.
+The Beatles performed live on the roof of Abbey Road Studios for what would be the final time, and over half a million people gathered at Woodstock.

-Meanwhile at the Glenrothes distillery deep in the Speyside region of the beautiful Scottish Highlands, two casks of a rich, fruity single malt were distilled on a golden autumn day and put into two neighbouring casks, where they would rest for nearly fifty years before The Last Drop Distillers team found and bottled them.
+Meanwhile, at the Glenrothes distillery deep in the Speyside region of the Highlands, two casks of a rich, fruity single malt were distilled on a golden autumn day.
+Filled into neighbouring casks, they would rest for nearly fifty years before being bottled in 2019 by The Last Drop Distillers.